Return to Main Page for the Double Helix Ranch

 This article discusses the long-term rainfall patterns at the Fly Gap Division of the Double Helix Ranch, and the relationship between El Niño cycles and the droughts and wet periods common to this area of central Texas.

-This article addresses questions such as: What caused the recent droughts of 2005-2006 and 2007-2009, and the record drought from late 2010 through late 2011?
-How severe were these droughts compared to other droughts of record?
-What caused the rain to return in late 2009 and early 2010, and why have conditions improved in 2012?
+This article addresses questions such as: What causes our periodic droughts, including the record drought from late 2010 through 2011?
+How severe was this drought compared to other droughts of record?
 What are our prospects for enough rain to end the current water shortages?
 What are the long-term trends for rainfall in central Texas?
 How will global warming affect our rainfall patterns?

 Fly Gap WildflowersOutstanding displays of wildflowers are typical after an El Niño winter and spring in Central Texas.
 This photograph at the Double Helix Ranch is from 2007; we had similar displays of wildflowers in 2010, after our cool, wet El Niño winter.
 Spring and summer 2011 were quie another story, with pastures burned from a La Niña-induced drought.
-This article explains why we can expect another great show of wildflowers in central Texas in the spring of 2013.
+This article explains why we get great shows of wildflowers in central Texas some years, and much less impressive shows in other years.

 The Fly Gap Division of the Double Helix Ranch is located in central Texas, close to the geographical center of the state.
 The long-term average rainfall is about 26 inches per year (66 cm).
 However, an "average" year is quite rare.
 Instead, the ranch cycles regularly between wet periods (up to about double the average rainfall within a 12-month period) and dry periods (often as little as half the average rainfall).
 These wet-dry cycles are fairly regular, with "extreme" wet and dry periods occurring every three to five years (see the graph below):